Hyperfine structure: Magnetic dipole

+Electron orbital magnetic field

 Electron orbital angular momentum results from the motion of the electron about some fixed external point that we shall take to be the location of the nucleus.
 The magnetic field at the nucleus due to the motion of a single electron, with charge –e at a position r relative to the nucleus, is given by:

 where −r gives the position of the nucleus relative to the electron.
 Written in terms of the Bohr magneton, this gives: